graphql-factory/graphql-factory/README.md

 * `GraphQLList` - List types are defined by placing the type object or `ScalarTypeEnum` in an array object (see example)
 * `GraphQLNonNull` - Non-nulls are defined by providing a `FactoryTypeConfig` and setting `nullable = false`
+* `omitFrom` - Used in conjunction with a multi-type definition to exclude fields from a definition or definitions of a specific type

 ```
 type FactoryTypeConfigDefinition = FactorySimpleTypeConfig | FactoryTypeConfig